opengauss-mirror/docs/content/en/docs/Toolreference/gs_uninstall.md

 ## Example<a name="en-us_topic_0237152424_en-us_topic_0059778700_se3158b665fdf47dd929b96da689819df"></a>

-Use the gs\_uninstall script to uninstall a cluster.
+Execute the gs_uninstall script as a database user to uninstall openGauss.

 ```
 gs_uninstall --delete-data